-Figure 10 shows the detail per day and per country.
+Figure 10 shows the detail of MCV per day and per area.
 It illustrates that FBMC and FBIMC most of the time lead to the same market clearing volume.
+The most prominent difference between FBMC and FBIMC can be seen on